 Designer, Jim Bullock, took the design from the pattern in the custom oil-cloth overlays they had specially made in California.

 Show Stopper’s designers began laying out the design at 8:00 am.
-The composition included 1500 roses that were shipped from Ecuador and hand-petaled the night before.
+The composition incorporated 1500 roses that were shipped from Ecuador and hand-petaled the night before.
 The design approached completion at 4:00 pm.
 Jim commented, ” This is one of the most detailed carpets Show Stoppers has designed.”
 The finished piece is quite spectacular at a whopping 14ft x 18ft.

 To achieve maximum depth of color and definition, each giant petal of the design was a blend of coral to the outside to pink towards the center.
 In some areas the carpet reached 2 inches in depth, especially the areas that incorporated fragrant yellow roses that permeated the air as guests entered the space.
 Team member, Andres Barron said, “They could smell the carpet before they actually saw it.
 Everyone was thrilled.”